 How we can help

-Our specialised mentally healthy workplaces consultant can help you to identify and reduce risk factors to mental health in your workplace and work with you to provide practical support, advice and resources.
-Contact us on 13 18 55 or by emailing email@example.com.
+Our specialised mentally healthy workplaces consultant can help you to identify and reduce risk factors to mental health in your workplace and can provide practical support, advice and resources.
+Contact us on (08) 8233 2495 or email firstname.lastname@example.org.

 Suicide and crisis support

 If you or an employee is in an emergency, or at immediate risk of harming yourself or others, please contact emergency services on 000.